Caiit/NAO_Pilot/PROGRESS.md

 # day 12
 To get more "real time" (it is still with a delay) images instead of clicking a button to get an image, the app now sends a message to obtain images when the user switches to the camera tab and sends a message to stop when switching to another tab.
 The robot sends camera images every cycle.
 Images are often still not correctly send (data is missing).
 To avoid this, I want to send the size of a message in front of the message string, so the receiver knows how much to read.

+# day 13
+After many attempts, sending the size of the message in front of the message works.
+Now the structure is as follow:

+00000055{type: info, (name: nao, battery: 50, stiffness: true)}: get the robot name, battery and stiffness status </br>
+00000041{type: stiffness, part: Body, value: 1.0}: turn the robot's stiffness on (1.0) or off (0.0) </br>
+00000069{type: speak, text: hello robot, volume: 100, speed: 100, pitch: 100}: let the robot say the text with different parameters </br>
+00000056{type: walk, x_speed: 100, y_speed: 100, theta_speed: 0}: let the robot walk with the given speed </br>
+00000037{type: picture, (img: img_in_string)}: take a picture with the robots camera </br>
+00000043{type: moves, file: file_content_in_string}: let the robot perform a specific move </br>

+# day 14
+Cleaned the code.
+Most functions of a specific part are now in their own fragment instead of in the main activity.
+Only connecting with the robot and handling the messages from the robot are still in the main activity, because the handler is part of the main activity.